cranci1/Waifu2D/README.md

 Remember that the UI may change during time ( already changed [ too lazy to change all the times lol ] )

 ---
+## USAGE:

+GESTURES:

+- swipe Left = Variant change (for left i mean that you need to start from right and go left)
+- swipe right = Text changed (for right i mean that you need to start from left and go right)
+- swipe up = Colour picker (start down go up)
+- swipe down = Settings (start up go down)

+---

+## INSTALLATION:

-To install the app you can use trollstore, sideloadly, altstore or any other program to install .ipa files
+To install the app, you need to get the .ipa file from the Release page ( latest build is recommended) and then use trollstore, sideloadly, altstore or any other program to install .ipa files.

 ---
 ## Things to add: